NuttaneeKnight/ServiceNow/readme.md

 You can find the App by going to the navigation center and type Fetch
  - Go to All, to get the access of the list view
+ - Navigate to the New form
+ - Click right >> Configure >> Form Layout